Group Services

 Dissertation and Thesis Support

-These groups meet every other week to provide support and focus on problem-solving strategies for graduate students at the dissertation or thesis stage of their programs, who have passed oral preliminary exams and/or their dissertation/thesis proposals.
-These groups fill quickly, and there may be a waiting list for an opening.
+These groups meet every other week to provide support and focus on problem-solving strategies.
+Graduate students at the dissertation or thesis stage of their programs who have passed oral preliminary exams and/or their dissertation/thesis proposals are welcome to attend.
+Groups fill quickly, and there may be a waiting list for an opening.
 Space becomes available as students complete their degrees.
+This group is open to all students currently enrolled at UMN Twin Cities regardless of identity.

-An opportunity for students who have lost a parent or sibling in their lives to share their stories, while giving and receiving support around the many issues faced during the grieving process.
+An opportunity for students who have lost a parent or sibling to share their stories while giving and receiving support during the grieving process.
 Participants will be able to discuss their loss in a safe and supportive setting with others who have been through similar experiences.
 We know not all families look alike.
 Grief Support Group is inclusive of your family's definition of "parent" and "sibling."
 It can include the loss of any primary caregiver (e.g., parent, grandparent, uncle/aunt) or a peer-aged relative in the same household (e.g., cousins, siblings) with whom you were raised.
+This group is open to all students currently enrolled at UMN Twin Cities regardless of identity.

 Understanding Self and Others

-Do you want to develop better relationship skills?
-The Understanding Self & Others (USO) is a therapeutic space designed to explore a wide variety of concerns alongside other students who may be going through similar experiences.
-Its focus is on interpersonal processes of relationships and the ways in which one's experience of mental health may impact their connections to oneself and their support system(s).
+A therapeutic space designed to explore a wide variety of concerns alongside others who may be going through similar experiences.
+This group focuses on interpersonal processes and on how mental health affects relationships with oneself and with support systems.
 Participants will help each other develop greater self-awareness and increased ability to have satisfying relationships.
-Relationships, self-confidence, balancing demands, and more—this group will address the issues of greatest concern to its members.
+The group is open to all students currently enrolled at UMN Twin Cities regardless of identity.

 Frequently Asked Questions